skesani/sdi/documentation/content/_index.md

 You can use our API to access SDI endpoints for analyzing HTTP requests, detecting anomalies, and protecting your microservices in real-time.

-We have language bindings in Shell, Java, Python, JavaScript, and Go!
+We have language bindings in **Java**, **Python**, and **Node.js**!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 ## What is SDI?